wagtail/wagtail/docs/advanced_topics/images/standardizing_renditions.rst

     {% image box.image filter_specs.large as hidpi_retina %}
     <img src="{{ regular.url }}" srcset="{{ regular.url }} 1x, {{ hidpi_retina.url }} 2x" />

-Wagtail let's you do just that, because the filter spec can be a template variable.
+Wagtail lets you do just that, because the filter spec can be a template variable.

 You can implement this any way you want.
 An example is illustrated below.